top of page

 But not only bones and skulls of animals were used…

 Do not be too alarmed.
 Ritual use of human bone is very comparable with the relics of Catholic saints of today.
 These relics still serve as an intermediary between heaven and earth (Van Eijnatten & Van Lieburg 2006), and as a protection against evil and sickness.
-Bones of saints are still being carried around during processions, are immured in church walls, and are entombed in holy altars.
+Bones of humans declared saints are still being carried around during processions, are immured in church walls and entombed in holy altars.
+If you think all this is just too weird again, think of the millions of people who perform the holy rite of the Eucharist today, and who then consume the blood and flesh of Christ.
+Coming close to a form of cannibalism even.

 Human skull bone was even worked.
 Polished and a hole was perforated into it, so it could be used as an amulet.
 These human amulets and cups have been found in the terps of Arum-Baarderburen, Marrum-De Beer, Stiens-Kramer, Hempens-Glins, Ezinge, and of Wierhuizen.
 Your deceased mother or grandma always close around your neck.
 Maybe making it difficult for you to breathe freely still.
 The worked skull pieces might even have been used as cups.
-Or, another possibility, were it former enemies hanging around their necks?
-If you think all this is just too weird again, think of the millions of people who perform the holy rite of the Eucharist today, and who then consume the blood and flesh of Christ.
+Or, another possibility, was it former enemies hanging around their necks?
+Like amulets or trophies.
+A more contemporary practice shows possible parallels, namely that ashes of deceased loved ones are being incorporated into jewellery like rings and necklaces today.

 cups and amulets made of polished human skull, terp region Frisia - Iron Age / Roman Period

 Proof of the pagan practice of digging grooves in the Early Middle Ages, is archived in the devotional Vatican.
 It is the Codex Palatinus Latinus 577.
-A book that contains the Indiculus superstitionum et paganiarum ‘Small index of superstitious and pagan practices’, and also includes the fascinating Baptismal Vow of Utrecht.
-The Baptismal Vow was written in the year 742 or 743, opinions differ, and probably was used by Saint Boniface to Christianize the unruly Saxons and the Frisians in the eighth century.
+A book that contains the Indiculus superstitionum et paganiarum ‘small index of superstitious and pagan practices’, and also includes the fascinating Baptismal Vow of Utrecht.
+The Baptismal Vow was written in the year 742 or 743, opinions differ, and probably used by Saint Boniface to Christianize the unruly Saxons and Frisians in the eighth century.

 early-medieval so-caled Stabidole, Heiloo in province Noord Holland